georgedouzas/georgedouzas/README.md

 A list of my personal projects:

 - [geometric-smote](https://github.com/georgedouzas/geometric-smote): An implementation of the Geometric-SMOTE algorithm.
-  Compatible with scikit-learn and imabalanced-learn libraries.
+  Compatible with scikit-learn and imbalanced-learn libraries.
 - [cluster-over-sampling](https://github.com/georgedouzas/cluster-over-sampling): A general interface for clustering based over-sampling algorithms.
 It allows to create oversampling algorithms as combinations of clusterers and oversamplers.
-Compatible with scikit-learn and imabalanced-learn libraries.
+Compatible with scikit-learn and imbalanced-learn libraries.
 - [sports-betting](https://github.com/georgedouzas/sports-betting): A collection of tools that makes it easy to create machine learning models for sports betting and evaluate their performance.
 Compatible with scikit-learn.
 - [sage-physics](https://github.com/georgedouzas/sage-physics): A Python package to create and simulate physics models.
 It aims to